Event Details

 Additional Info

-Artists Talk on Sunday 16th July
+Artists Talk on Thursday 20 July @ 13:00

 Ruby Wallis – Whistling in the Dark

-Whistling in the Dark at Galway Arts Centre is a major new exhibition of photography, collage, film, print and sound work by artist Ruby Wallis.
+Galway Arts Centre is delighted to present a major new exhibition of photography, collage, film, print and sound work by artist Ruby Wallis curated by Megs Morley as part of the 2023 Galway International Arts Festival.

-Using installation of collage, cyanotype and analogue prints, the artist responds to the aspects of the botanical world she finds within the walls of the Georgian architecture of Galway Arts Centre, the former city residence of Lady Augusta Gregory, the plants ornately embedded in its ceilings — acanthus leaves, palm leaves, thistles — and classical Greek symbols.
+For Whistling in the Dark the artist forms a site-specific response to aspects of the botanical world she finds within the walls of the Georgian architecture of the Galway Arts Centre – the former residence of Arabella Waithman, the sister of Irish dramatist, folklorist and co-founder of the Abbey Theatre, Lady Augusta Gregory – and the plants ornately embedded in its ceilings, such as acanthus leaves, palm leaves, thistles, and classical Greek symbols.

-In a play between order and disorder, taxonomy and the organic, she finds more immediate signs of life and organisms in fungi, and the mould in the peeling paint of the gallery walls.
+In a play between order and disorder, taxonomy and the organic, she finds more immediate signs of life and organisms in fungi, as well as the mould in the peeling paint of the gallery walls.
+This process draws on the eco-feminist thinking, that humans, animals, plants and other living entities can transform in their entwined relationships to one another, agitate and decolonise systems of order and power.

 Ruby Wallis is supported by Arts Council Ireland and Galway City Council Arts Office.